AntonBankevich/LJA/docs/lja_manual.md

     make
 ```

-Binary files will be stored in the bin subdirectory.
+Binary files will be stored in the `bin/` subdirectory, which will be created
+in the root directory of LJA's repository.
-We will further assume that you added bin directory to your PATH variable.
+We will further assume that you have added `bin/` to your
+`PATH` environment variable.
-Otherwise, you need to use full path to the executable instead of lja in the command line.
+Otherwise, you need to use full path to the executable (e.g. `./bin/lja`)
+instead of just `lja` when running LJA.

 Running La Jolla Assembler
 =================